 Rough sleeping is the most visible form of homelessness.
 People who sleep on the streets often suffer from multiple health conditions, such as poor mental health and drug or alcohol misuse.
 They are also in greater danger of experiencing violence and abuse.

 But not all people who are homeless live on the streets.
 Hidden homelessness describes people who are living in accommodation that is temporary and insecure. this includes hostels, squats, B&Bs and sofa surfing.

 Being homeless is detrimental to all areas of life, from health to personal relationships.
-Research has shown that a person affected by homelessness is dying every 19 hours.

 For a better idea of what homelessness can be like, here are some real-life experiences of some of the people we have worked with.